danilobandeira29/bootcamp-desafio09-database-relations-nodejs/readme.md

 ## 🛑 Required Programs
 - Docker
+- Create a database called *gostack_desafio09* and *gostack_desafio09_tests*, both with the username *postgres* and password *docker*.

+> Or just edit *ormconfig.ts* (found at the root of the project) according to your need.

-Your * ormconfig.ts * file must match the port on which PostgreSQL was installed on your computer, which by default is *5432*.
+Your *ormconfig.ts* file must match the port on which PostgreSQL was installed on your computer, which by default is *5432*.

 ```typescript
 {